kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 - utility functions, for example connection to firebase
 - each utility has own folder

+### ./src/contexts
+- floder for context APIs
+- each context has own folder

 # CSS in components
 - import css file: ```import './App.css';```
 - **Anywhere import the css file, it will applied in the entire app.**